MikeInnes/Continuations.jl/README.md

 ([6, 8, 10], [2, 4, 6])
 ```

-Note that there is currently no support for error handling; exceptions will cause Julia to hang.
+Note that exception handling support is currently limited.
 Libtask.jl currently crashes on Julia 1.2-rc, so you'll want to use 1.1 or 1.0.